-The Board approved the following changes to the actuarial assumptions beginning with the July 1, 2019 valuation:
+The Board approved the following changes to the actuarial assumptions beginning with the July 1, 2022 valuation:

-• The investment return assumption was lowered from 7.25% to 6.50%
+• The investment return assumption was lowered from 6.50% to 5.75% beginning with the actuarial valuation as of July 1, 2022.

-All other actuarial assumptions and the actuarial cost method are unchanged from the last actuarial valuation as of July 1, 2019.
+All other actuarial assumptions and the actuarial cost method are unchanged from the last actuarial valuation as of July 1, 2021.